Avoiding Uncomfortable Confrontation

 Love fiercely and passionately enough to elevate your relationship.

-And, what if you express yourself beautifully, eloquently and calmly, with suggestions for solutions and strategies for healing and growth, but it is of no use?
+And, what if you express yourself beautifully, eloquently, and calmly, with suggestions for solutions and strategies for healing and growth — but it is of no use?

-Console yourself with the fact you now possess the toned and honed communication techniques of a emotionally recalibrated ninja, and you will never again waste your essence on someone who cannot appreciate these things.
+Console yourself with the fact you now possess the toned and honed communication techniques of an emotionally recalibrated ninja, and you will never again waste your essence on someone who cannot appreciate these things.

-Boundary Work and Inner Child Therapy will transform the way you show up in all your connections; be they professional, family, friendships or intimate relationships.
+Boundary Work and Inner Child Therapy will transform the way you show up in all your connections — be they professional, family, friendships, or intimate relationships.
+You will finally stop accepting unconditionally bad behaviour from anyone, including yourself.

 Life will start to look very different.